Hinojosa95/Hinojosa95/README.md

 <h1 align="center">Hi 👋, I'm Bryan Hinojosa</h1>

 ---
-I'm a Data Scientist in training with a background in Criminology and Criminalistics, which has provided me with a strong analytical mindset and a structured approach to problem-solving.
-I'm currently enrolled in the Data Science bootcamp at TripleTen (2024), where I’ve worked on hands-on projects across industries such as gaming, mining, and automotive.
+I'm a Data Scientist a background in Criminology and Criminalistics, which has provided me with a strong analytical mindset and a structured approach to problem-solving.
+I’ve worked on hands-on projects across industries such as gaming, mining, and automotive.
 My technical skill set includes Python, SQL, data visualization (using Plotly, Seaborn, and Matplotlib), and web app development with Streamlit.

 I combine my technical knowledge with solid experience in sales and customer service, allowing me to approach business needs from multiple perspectives.
 I'm a proactive, organized communicator with a strong sense of initiative and critical thinking.
 I'm open to new professional opportunities where I can continue learning, contribute with data-driven solutions, and grow alongside innovative teams.